 In order to open a Euro current account, UK citizens and businesses only have to provide the very basic personal data, which falls under European requirements.

 EUR currency account

-So why bother having one?
+So, what are the privileges of having Euro bank account?
 Because Euro bank accounts allow you to transact without inquiring extra commissions and extensive waiting times.

 You are free to open a Euro account anywhere beyond the Eurozone; the conditions will be quite similar as those relevant for the local currency in that jurisdiction.
 Most banks also offer very competitive fees for the conversion of local currency to Euro.